cs3org/OCM-API/IETF-RFC.md

 They could give the Receiving Party the option to accept or reject the Share, or add the Share automatically and only send an informational notification that this happened.

 # Resource Access
-To access the Resource, the Receiving Server MAY use multiple ways, depending on the body of the Share Creation Notification and on the `protocol.name` property in there:
+To access the Resource, the Receiving Server MAY use multiple ways, depending on the body of the Share Creation Notification.
+The procedure is as follows:

-* If `protocol.name` = `multi`, the receiver MUST make a HTTP PROPFIND request to `protocol.webdav.uri` to access the remote share.
+1. A root path `<sender-ocm-path>` MUST be obtained by querying the [Discovery](#ocm-api-discovery) endpoint at the Sending Server and getting `resourceTypes[0].protocols.webdav`.
-If `code` is not empty, the receiver SHOULD discover the sender's OCM endpoint and make a signed POST request to the `/token` path inside the Sending Server's OCM API, to exchange the code for a short-lived bearer token, and then use that bearer token to access the Resource.
+2. If `code` is not empty, the receiver SHOULD make a signed POST request to the `/token` path inside the Sending Server's OCM API, to exchange the code for a short-lived bearer token, and then use that bearer token to access the Resource.
-Otherwise, if `protocol.webdav.sharedSecret` is not empty, the receiver MUST pass it as a `Authorization: bearer` header.
+3. If `protocol.name` = `webdav`, the receiver SHOULD inspect the `protocol.options` property.
+If it contains a `sharedSecret`, as in the [legacy example](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1shares/post), then the receiver SHOULD make a HTTP PROPFIND request to `https://<sharedSecret>:@<sender-host><sender-ocm-path>`.
+Note that this access method, based on Basic Auth, is _deprecated_ and may be removed in a future release of the Protocol.

-* If `protocol.name` = `webdav`, the receiver SHOULD inspect the `protocol.options` property.
-If it contains a `sharedSecret`, as in the [legacy example](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1shares/post), then the receiver SHOULD make a HTTP PROPFIND request to `https://<sharedSecret>:@<host><path>`, where `<host>` is the remote server, and `<path>` is obtained by querying the [Discovery](#ocm-api-discovery) endpoint at the Sending Server and getting `resourceTypes[0].protocols.webdav`.
-Note that this access method is _deprecated_ and may be removed in a future release of the Protocol.
+4. Otherwise, if `protocol.name` = `multi`, the receiver MUST inspect the `protocol.webdav.uri` property: if it's a complete URI, the receiver MUST make a HTTP PROPFIND request against it to access the remote resource.
+If it only contains an identifier `<key>`, the receiver MUST make a HTTP PROPFIND request to `https://<sender-host><sender-ocm-path>/<key>` in order to access the remote resource.
+Additionally, the receiver MUST pass an `Authorization: bearer` header with either the short-lived bearer token obtained in step 2, if applicable, or the `protocol.webdav.sharedSecret` value.

-In both cases, when the Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.
+In all cases, in case the Shared Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.
+In other words, the Sending Server SHOULD support requests to URLs such as `https://<sender-host><sender-ocm-path>/path/to/resource.txt`.

 Additionally, if `protocol.<protocolname>.requirements` include `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA.